Multiple citizenship: Types of laws

 Once a country bestows citizenship, it may or may not consider a voluntary renunciation of that citizenship to be valid.
 In the case of naturalization, some countries require applicants for naturalization to renounce their former citizenship.
-For example, the United States Chief Justice John Rutledge ruled "a man may, at the same time, enjoy the rights of citizenship under two governments", but the United States requires applicants for naturalization to swear to an oath renouncing all prior "allegiance and fidelity" to any other nation or sovereignty as part of the naturalization ceremony.
+For example, the US Chief Justice John Rutledge ruled "a man may, at the same time, enjoy the rights of citizenship under two governments", but the US requires applicants for naturalization to swear to an oath renouncing all prior "allegiance and fidelity" to any other nation or sovereignty as part of the naturalization ceremony.
 However, some countries do not recognise one of its citizens renouncing their citizenship.
-Effectively, the person in question may still possess both citizenships, notwithstanding the technical fact that he or she may have explicitly renounced one of the country's citizenships before officials of the other.
-For example, the United Kingdom recognises a renunciation of citizenship only if it is done with competent UK authorities.
-Consequently, British citizens naturalized in the United States remain British citizens in the eyes of the British government even after they renounce British allegiance to the satisfaction of United States authorities.
+Effectively, the person in question may still possess both citizenships, notwithstanding the technical fact that they may have explicitly renounced one of the country's citizenships before officials of the other.
+For example, the UK recognizes a renunciation of citizenship only if it is done with competent UK authorities.
+Consequently, British citizens naturalized in the US remain British citizens in the eyes of the UK government even after they renounce British allegiance to the satisfaction of US authorities.